 Notes

-- To Make Cake Flour: For each cup of flour, remove 2 tablespoons of flour and replace with 2 tablespoons of cornstarch.
+- If you don't have cake flour make this substitution: For each cup of all-purpose flour, remove 2 tablespoons of flour and replace with 2 tablespoons of cornstarch.

 - You'll need a full recipe of Cream Cheese Buttercream to ice 36 cupcakes.
 For the layer cake, you'll only need a half recipe.